 \subsection{Connectivity of the Clause Graph}

 In \Cref{subsec: new def} we introduced the \emph{clause graph} $\cG_{123}$ -- a graphical representation of the clause structure of a 3XOR game.
 In this section we consider 3XOR games whose associated clause graph is not connected.
-Given such a game, we can always define smaller games involving only the clauses corresponding to a single connected component of the clause graph.
+Given such a game we can always define smaller games, each involving only the clauses corresponding to a single connected component of the clause graph.
 Here, we show a 3XOR game has $\omega^*_{co} = 1$ iff each of these smaller games has a perfect commuting operator strategy.

-This result can be understood from a strategies point of view.
+This result is easy to prove from a strategies point of view.
 Recall that a clause $\clauseh{i}$ corresponds to a question vector $(a_i,b_i,c_i)$ that could be sent to the players in a round of the game.
 If a game has a disconnected clause graph $\cG_{123}$, players will never be sent a question vector asking them to make measurements from different connected components of the graph.
 Thus, players can consider the measurements in each connected component of $\cG_{123}$ independently when coming up with a strategy for the game.
 If they come up with strategies that win for each connected component of clauses they can always combine them (given a question, a player follows the strategy corresponding to the connected component that question came from) to create a strategy that wins on the larger game.

 Below, we prove the result using algebraic techniques.
-The proof is slightly less natural in this setting, but provides a useful exercise in proving results about XOR games using the groups formalism.
+The proof is considerably less natural in this setting, but provides a useful exercise in proving results about XOR games using the groups formalism.

 \begin{thm} Let $G$ be a 3XOR game with clause set $S$, clause group $H$, and clause graph $\cG_{123}$.
 Then $\sigma \in H$ iff there exists a subset of clauses $S' \subseteq S$ corresponding to all the edges in a connected component of $\cG_{123}$ with $\sigma \in \langle S' \rangle$. \end{thm}